Mercury13/unicodia/README.md

 **I’m in Ukraine torn with war, so I’ll release often.** See “war release” tag in Issues.

+# How to translate?
+* Ask programmer to add localized buttons if needed.
+One button is international for now, A-Z, and it already has Cyrillic version.
+* Download Lang-src/en.uorig from this repo.
+* Put Unicodia to writeable location.
+* Create language directory, edit locale.xml for that language.
+* Download [UTranslator](https://github.com/Mercury13/utranslator).
+New → Translation of *.uorig.
+  * If you don’t know English, use other \*.utran file as reference translation.
+* Press F12 in Unicodia to reload translation without reopening the entire program.
+  * Warning, it reloads strings only; all locales are loaded on startup.
+* When new original arrived: File → Update data, Go → Find warnings → All.

 # How to build?
 * Slight C++20 and std::filesystem here → so need either MSYS or recent Qt with MinGW 11.
 * Also need cURL (present in W10 18H2+), [7-zip](https://7-zip.org), [UTransCon](https://github.com/Mercury13/utranslator).